 When we talk about a substrate of some sort, the first thing that comes into our head is soil.
-Soil is used both for garden plants and aquarium plants, so it is pretty standard and commons, wouldn’t you agree?
+Soil is used both for garden plants and aquarium plants, so it is pretty standard and common, wouldn’t you agree?

 There are other substrates, however, that are appropriate for plants in an aquarium that make a change from aqua-soil.
 Let’s understand a little more about each one to help you make your decision.

 Most aqua-soil contains traces of volcanic rock minerals.
 This is a particularly ideal substrate for aquatic plants as their roots absorb all of the minerals from the soil.

 The soil is porous.
 However, its particles come in all different shapes and sizes.
 You can buy soil so fine that it looks like sand.
 Other aqua-soils can look more like garden soil, big, chunky, and irregular.
 It is important you have an idea of the type of plants you want in your aquarium so that you know which one to go for.

 Aquarium Soil is considered a ‘complete substrate’ meaning that it ticks all of the boxes and doesn’t need to be mixed with any other substrates.
 The only time you may add something to it is if you want a sprinkle of sand on the top for aesthetic purposes.

 Fish That Like Aqua-Soil